- About Us

 There are some simple things a mentor and protégé can do early in the process to help keep the mentor out of the driver’s seat.

 These deceptively simple logistics guidelines will help you transfer ownership of the mentoring process to the protégé, which is where it belongs.
-The next post will focus on Rule #3: Creating a Safe Place.
+The next post will focus on Rule #2: Chart a Course.

 by Bob Grace, Ph.D., and Rik Nemanick, Ph.D.